avast/llvm/docs/LangRef.rst

 ---------

-LLVM function definitions consist of the "``define``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, an optional :ref:`DLL storage class <dllstorageclass>`, an optional :ref:`calling convention <callingconv>`, an optional ``unnamed_addr`` attribute, a return type, an optional :ref:`parameter attribute <paramattrs>` for the return type, a function name, a (possibly empty) argument list (each with optional :ref:`parameter attributes <paramattrs>`), optional :ref:`function attributes <fnattrs>`, an optional section, an optional alignment, an optional :ref:`comdat <langref_comdats>`, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an optional :ref:`prologue <prologuedata>`,
+LLVM function definitions consist of the "``define``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`runtime preemption specifier <runtime_preemption_model>`,  an optional :ref:`visibility style <visibility>`, an optional :ref:`DLL storage class <dllstorageclass>`, an optional :ref:`calling convention <callingconv>`, an optional ``unnamed_addr`` attribute, a return type, an optional :ref:`parameter attribute <paramattrs>` for the return type, a function name, a (possibly empty) argument list (each with optional :ref:`parameter attributes <paramattrs>`), optional :ref:`function attributes <fnattrs>`, an optional address space, an optional section, an optional alignment, an optional :ref:`comdat <langref_comdats>`, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an optional :ref:`prologue <prologuedata>`,